Myanmar: British Burma (1885–1948)

-In the 19th century, Burmese rulers, whose country had not previously been of particular interest to European traders, sought to maintain their traditional influence in the western areas of Assam, Manipur and Arakan.
+In the 19th century, Burmese rulers sought to maintain their traditional influence in the western areas of Assam, Manipur and Arakan.
 Pressing them, however, was the British East India Company, which was expanding its interests eastwards over the same territory.
-Over the next sixty years, diplomacy, raids, treaties and compromises, known collectively as the Anglo-Burmese Wars, continued until Britain proclaimed control over most of Burma.
+Over the next 60 years, diplomacy, raids, treaties and compromises, known collectively as the Anglo-Burmese Wars, continued until Britain proclaimed control over most of Burma.
 With the fall of Mandalay, all of Burma came under British rule, being annexed on 1 January 1886.

 Throughout the colonial era, many Indians arrived as soldiers, civil servants, construction workers and traders and, along with the Anglo-Burmese community, dominated commercial and civil life in Burma.
 Rangoon became the capital of British Burma and an important port between Calcutta and Singapore.
 Burmese resentment was strong, and was vented in violent riots that periodically paralysed Rangoon until the 1930s.
-Some of the discontent was caused by a disrespect for Burmese culture and traditions, such as the British refusal to remove shoes when they entered pagodas.
+Some of the discontent was caused by a disrespect for Burmese culture and traditions.
 Buddhist monks became the vanguards of the independence movement.
-U Wisara, an activist monk, died in prison after a 166-day hunger strike to protest against a rule that forbade him to wear his Buddhist robes while imprisoned.
+U Wisara, an activist monk, died in prison after a 166-day hunger strike.

-On 1 April 1937, Burma became a separately administered colony of Great Britain, and Ba Maw became the first Prime Minister and Premier of Burma.
-Ba Maw was an outspoken advocate for Burmese self-rule, and he opposed the participation of Great Britain, and by extension Burma, in World War II.
+On 1 April 1937, Burma became a separately administered colony of Britain, and Ba Maw became the first Prime Minister and Premier of Burma.
+Ba Maw was an outspoken advocate for Burmese self-rule, and he opposed the participation of Britain, and by extension Burma, in World War II.
 He resigned from the Legislative Assembly and was arrested for sedition.
 In 1940, before Japan formally entered the war, Aung San formed the Burma Independence Army in Japan.